LorenssLundgrenn/OpenGL-Project/README.md

-Originally built in vs, ported over to mingw with cmake.

-I am learning c++, cmake, OpenGL and graphics programming simultaneously with this single project.
-This is going to be a mess.
+I am learning graphics programming with c++ and OpenGL